August is one of the warmest months in the UK – and many of us will be wanting to make the most of the sunnier weather before autumn rolls around.

 The tales of Fionn Mac Cumhaill (a Scottish giant who was led to the creation of the Giants Causeway in County Antrim) are deeply woven into the history of Warrenpoint.
 And the town’s annual Wake the Giant Festival, where residents re-enact epic tales, is the ideal opportunity to experience it all.

-If you fancy doing something a bit different this August, there’s a chance you’ll be intrigued by the World Bog Snorkelling Championships held in Wales.
+If you fancy doing something a bit different this August, why not head to the World Bog Snorkelling Championships held in Llanwrtyd Wells, Wales?

-Forget typical sports for the day, as this highly entertaining – if not slightly unorthodox – event is one to add to your sporting calendar.
+Forget typical sports for the day and immerse yourself in this highly entertaining – if not slightly unorthodox – one-of-a-kind event.

-A unique test of skill and endurance, bogsnorkellers must complete two consecutive lengths of a 55-metre water-filled trench wearing snorkels, masks, and flippers (and a wetsuit if desired!) in the shortest time possible.
+In a unique test of skill and endurance, bog snorkellers must complete two consecutive lengths of a 55-metre water-filled trench wearing snorkels, masks, and flippers (and a wetsuit if desired!) in the shortest time possible.

 6. Explore some of the UK’s most beautiful walking routes, UK-wide